yabinmeng/opscnfsrestore/README.md

 ## 2.4.
 Examples

-1. List **Only** OpsCenter S3 backup items for all nodes in a cluster that belong to C* table "testks.songs" (<keyspace.table>) for the backup taken at 7/9/2018 3:52 PM
+1. List **Only** OpsCenter backup SSTables for all nodes in a cluster that belong to C* table "testks.songs" (<keyspace.table>) for the backup taken at 7/17/2018 10:02 PM
 ```
 java
   -jar ./opscnfsrestore-1.0-SNAPSHOT.jar com.dsetools.DseOpscNFSRestore